supahcraig/CLDR/Labs/Data Engineering/car_data/readme.md

 * Spark Version select Spark 3.x
 * Enable Iceberg analytic tables

+---

 ## Create a Resource

 A Resources is basically a folder to hold any code objects you will want to create CDE jobs for.
 You can upload all your code into a single resource that you will reference when you create a job.

+Before we upload the coad we need to make a few edits.
+You will also find 4 `*.py` files under either the Spark2 or Spark3 folder.
+Navigate to whichever spark version your virtual cluster was created with.
+We will need to make a few small edits to each file.

+TODO:  turn these into CDE job arguments so you won't have to touch the code at all.

+### Pre-SetupDW.py

+Change the `s3BucketName` variable to the S3 path where you put your `csv` files.   *Do not include a trailing /* Change `prefix` to your CDP username (or anything you want, really...just be consistent)

+### EnrichData_ETL.py

+Change `prefix` to your CDP username (or anything you want, really...just be consistent)

+### Hive2Iceberg.py

+Change the `s3BucketName` variable to the S3 path where you put your `csv` files.   *Do not include a trailing /* Change `prefix` to your CDP username (or anything you want, really...just be consistent)

+### Airflow-Dag.py

+Change `prefix` to your CDP username (or anything you want, really...just be consistent)

+---

 ### Create a Resource